RiceComp215-Staff/RiceChecks/README.md

     (You don't want, for example, that students' IDEs will autocomplete into the guts of the autograder implementation.)

-- Our sample gradle files use `AnnoAutoGrader-annotations-0.1.jar` as a dependency for student code, and from Gradle will invoke the main autograder in `AnnoAutoGrader-0.1.jar`.
+- Our sample gradle projects use `AnnoAutoGrader-annotations-0.1.jar` as a dependency for student code, and from Gradle will invoke the main autograder in `AnnoAutoGrader-0.1.jar`, recursively pulling in the necessary dependencies.
+(Notably, we don't want to pollute students' code namespaces with symbols from the autograder.)
-  - Add appropriate tasks and dependencies to `build.gradle`
-    - Task to extract autograder policy to yaml file
-    - Task to run autograder based on yaml file
-    - Various changes to build.gradle so the build doesn't stop on first failure

-  - Project dev pipeline:
-    - Check out your project-specific branch
-      - All our projects are branches from "master"
-      - We then delete everything from future projects (in the branch)
-      - This leaves a branch with the reference solution intact
-    - Set build.gradle variable with project name
-    - While your reference solution is still there, extract the autograder policy
-    - Verify that running `gradlew autograde` yields perfect scores
-    - Modify files / remove reference solution
-    - Verify that running `gradlew autograde` yields the correct minimum score
+- Ultimately, the `gradlew autograde` action replaces what might normally be a call to `gradlew check`.
+The `autograde` action runs the compiler and lint checks, unit tests, and coverage tests, then prints its summary and either passes or fails the build based on whether any deductions were found.